-You'll want to choose a card that is going to deliver you the best value for your annual spend on your credit card.
+You'll want to choose a card that is going to deliver you great value for your annual spend on your credit card.
 This is why Mozo developed our rewards revealer tool.
-Simply plug in your annual spend and we'll show you which card will give you the best value for domestic or international flight rewards.
+Simply plug in your annual spend and we'll show you which card will give you good value for domestic or international flight rewards.

 Once you've accumulated a stack of frequent flyer points with your shiny new credit card you'll want to make sure you get top value for your points no matter which program you belong to.
 As we've stated above, there is no set value for points so when it comes time to cashing in your points you'll need to be savvy.
 Here are some of the top dos and don'ts.

 DO shop around for the cheapest flight.
 Don’t waste 16,000 points on a flight that you can get on sale for $100.
-Use your points for travel during peak times and high season when you’ll get the best value compared with paying full price for the ticket.
+Use your points for travel during peak times and high season when you’ll get more value for your money compared with paying full price for the ticket.

 DON’T trade points for goods at rewards stores.
-Yes, you can use your points at the Qantas online mall but generally you’ll get the best value for using your points for flights not shopping rewards.
+Yes, you can use your points at the Qantas online mall but generally you’ll get better value for using your points for flights not shopping rewards.

 DO use points to upgrade as this is one of the best ways to get value from your frequent flyer points.
 You’ll just need to ensure when you purchase your flight you get an ‘upgradable’ fare.

 DON’T let points expire.
 If you are not going to use your points, donate them to charity or transfer to an eligible family member.

 DON’T forget your frequent flyer membership card.
 Whip it out at every occasion so that you can earn points for staying at your favourite hotel to renting a car.